christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 also known as the Kingdom of the Cimmerian Bosphorus, was located next to the Pontus Kingdom

+Asander was born in 110BCE, the same year as Julius Caesar.
+Dynamis was born in 70/69 BCE, the same year as Cleopatra VII.
+Julius Caesar was 30 years older than Cleopatra, and Asander was also 30 years older than Dynamis.

 A statue from the Bosporan Kingdom, dated to Asander’s reign (ca. 47–17 BCE), refers to as Asander as the 'Great King of Kings Asandros Philoromaios Soter' (Corpus Inscriptionum Regni Bosporani 30).
-So, he was a 'King of Kings', Soter (savior), and 'The Great' ('Great King of Kings' was a tile used by Cyrus the Great and Alexander).
+So, he was a 'King of Kings', Soter (savior), and 'The Great' ('Great King of Kings' was a title used by Cyrus the Great and Alexander).

 Dynamis's grandfather was Mithridates VI Eupator who also carried the title "King of Kings".
 Her uncle was Mithridates 'Chrestus' [^5].
-Mithridates translates to ;the gift of Mithra' in ancient Persian and is an obvious reference to the Mithras cult.
+Mithridates translates to 'the gift of Mithra' in ancient Persian and is an obvious reference to the Mithras cult.
+Asander beat Mithridates 'Chrestus' in battle to become King of Bosphorus.
+One source I read claimed that this was a brotherly war and Asander and Mithridates 'Chrestus were brothers.
+This would make Asander Dynamis's uncle and husband.

 Amyntas Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus Amen of Rev. iii.
 14) [^6] was married to Stratonice who was the